sandbands/yash/PATCH.md

 # yash patch notes

-# Version 1.08.3
+# Version 1.10.0

-- Fixed traceback command
-- New option for `trace` command:
+- New command: `gwd`
-	- `--count, --available, -ls: trace back an error.
-(1 = last error, 2 = second to last, etc...)`
-- Updated initial input processor (Lines with no characters, excluding spaces and tabs, will be ignored)
 - Refactored Code
+- fixed basic parsing
+- commands will now be executed as shell commands unless they are built in